osefatul/read-render-parse-excelsheet-project/README.md

 # Parse and read Excel sheets
-Understand how to read an excel sheet or sheets in reactJs using xlsx library
+Find out and Understand how to upload, read an excel sheet or sheets in reactJs using xlsx library